dotnetdeveloperaz/MetalPriceConsole/README.md

 - --save writes the price data to the database on commands price and backtrack.

+- --cache writes the data to a json file which later can be restored to the configured database.

 - --fake will load sample data, instead of calling the WebApi.
+This is available for price, history and acct commands.

 - --gold Retrieves gold prices.
 This is the default and never needs to be used.